vaultsandbox/client-go/documentation/concepts/auth-results.md

 )
 ```

-Use `errors.Is` to check for specific failures:
+Use `errors.Is` to check for specific failures with individual validation functions:

 ```go
 if err := authresults.ValidateSPF(email.AuthResults); err != nil {